C. A. White

-Sir Charles Arnold White (1858 – 6 September 1931) was a British lawyer who served as the Advocate-General of Madras Presidency from 1898 to 1899 and as Chief Justice of the Madras High Court from 1899 to 1914.

-Early life and education

-White was born in 1858 to Thomas John White of Bowdon, Cheshire and educated at New College, Oxford from where he completed his graduation in 1881.
-White was called to the bar in 1883.
+Sir Charles Arnold White (1858 – 6 September 1931) was a British lawyer who served as a judge in British India.
+He was born in 1858 to Thomas John White of Bowdon, Cheshire and educated at New College, Oxford, from where he completed his graduation in 1881 and was called to the bar in 1883.

-Career

 White served as the Advocate-General of the Madras Presidency and ex-officio member of the Madras Legislative Council from 1898 to 1899.
 He resigned in 1899 following his appointment as Chief Justice of the Madras High Court.
-In 1914, White was appointed to the Council of India.
-He also served as the Vice Chancellor of the University of Madras.
+In 1914, he was appointed to the Council of India as Vice Chancellor of the University of Madras.

-Honours

 White was made a Knight Bachelor in 1900.